Many Men (Wish Death): Commercial performance

-The song peaked at number 11 on the US Bubbling Under R&B/Hip-Hop Singles.
-On June 14, 2006, "Many Men (Wish Death)" was certified Gold by the Recording Industry Association of America (RIAA), for selling 500,000 copies in the United States of America.
+The song peaked at number 11 on the US Bubbling Under R&B/Hip-Hop Singles in 2003.
+On June 14, 2006, "Many Men" was certified Gold by the Recording Industry Association of America (RIAA), for selling 500,000 copies in the United States of America.
+On January 19, 2023, it was certified three times platinum by the RIAA, indicating 3 million copies sold.
+While the song was a commercial success, 50 Cent commented in an interview years later the song was his least favorite in Get Rich or Die Tryin', largely in part to it being the slowest song of the album.

 Legacy

-American rapper Pop Smoke interpolated the song on his 2020 track, "Got It on Me", and producer Metro Boomin sampled the song on his and 21 Savage's 2020 track, "Many Men".
+American rapper Pop Smoke interpolated the song on his 2020 track, "Got It on Me", and producer Metro Boomin sampled the song on his and 21 Savage's 2020 track "Many Men".

-Vietnamese American writer Ocean Vuong repeatedly references the song in his novel On Earth We're Briefly Gorgeous.
-As Vuong explained in an interview, "50 Cent’s song was ubiquitous in the early aughts, where so much of this book takes place.
+Vietnamese-American writer Ocean Vuong repeatedly references the song in his novel On Earth We're Briefly Gorgeous.
+As Vuong explained in an interview, "50 Cent's song was ubiquitous in the early aughts, where so much of this book takes place.
 It also marked the last era of gangsta rap, whose cultural framework provided men and boys a means of performing masculinity while also reducing it to erroneous tropes of misogyny and violence."

-Lil Tjay released the track “FACESHOT” (Many Men Freestyle) on September 17, 2022, remixing the song.
+Following the 2024 attempted assassination of Donald Trump, the track resurged in popularity, placing in the top 10 on the US iTunes sales chart, and rising in sales by 250% on other streaming platforms.
+50 Cent responded to the rise in popularity by posting on social media "Trump gets shot and now I'm trending 🤷🏽♂️", alongside an edited version of the album cover for Get Rich or Die Tryin' with Trump's face placed over his own.
+50 Cent further performed "Many Men" with the edited cover photo the night of the attempted assassination during a concert in Boston.
+The edited album cover consequently made the song more popular, spreading on the internet through memes, including an AI cover of "Many Men" performed by Trump.
+However, Digga told TMZ that whilst happy about the song's renewed popularity, he did not want Trump using it on the campaign trail.